Disclaimer: We may receive a commission for products purchased through some links in this article.

 One negative point is that the weight has slightly increased compared to the gen I version.
 But at the price and with so many other tremendous features, it does seem like splitting crosshairs.
 Targets are clear and simple to track, the reticle is intuitive, and materials used make it impervious to the elements.

-- The Viper PST Gen II takes incredible performance and rock solid tactical features to new heights.
-The 1-6x24 second focal plane riflescope is incredibly versatile and ideal for close to medium range shooting scenarios.
+- The Viper PST Gen II takes incredible performance and rock solid features to new heights.
+The 1-6x24 second focal plane riflescope is incredibly versatile and ideal for close to medium range scenarios.

 - Extra-low dispersion glass increases resolution and color fidelity.
 XR fully multi-coated lenses increase light transmission.
 Armortek coatings protect the lenses from scratches, oil, and dirt.